oroinc/orocommerce/src/Oro/Bundle/ProductBundle/Resources/doc/api/brand.md

 #### get_subresource

-Retrieve the record of the business unit who is an owner of a specific brand record.
+Retrieve a record of the business unit who is an owner of a specific brand record.

 #### get_relationship